 Cook corn fusilli in boiling salted water, following the cooking time instruction on the package (7).
 Meanwhile, add 3/4 tablespoons of cooking water to the lettuce pesto (8).
 Once fusilli are cooked, drain them.
 Finally toss them with lettuce and pistachios pesto.
-Serve this awesome recipe with some chopped pistachios and a little grated Parmigiano cheese (9).
+Serve Corn Fusilli with Lettuce Pesto and Pistachios with some chopped pistachios and a little grated Parmigiano cheese (9).

 How to cook Corn Pasta: an alternative method